M21121/SGX-replay-attack-demo/README.md

 - **Demo Purpose Only**: Uses hardcoded seal key for demonstration
 - **SGX Mode**: Defaults to hardware mode (HW), use `SGX_MODE=SIM` for simulation
 - **Debug Build**: Enabled by default (`SGX_DEBUG=1`)

-## AI Assistance Disclosure

-This codebase was developed with assistance from large language models (LLMs) including Claude and Gemini.
-These tools were used to assist with code generation, debugging, and optimization during development.
-All code in this repository has been carefully reviewed, tested, and verified by me.
-I take full responsibility for its correctness, functionality, and adherence to the project requirements.